apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

 * you can add the annotation `@ShenyuDubboClient` to your dubbo service implementation class, so that the interface method will be configured with gateway.

-* start your provider and get the log `dubbo client register success `，then your dubbo interface has been added with shenyu gateway successfully.Pls refer to `shenyu-test-dubbo` project.
+* start your provider and get the log `dubbo client register success `，then your dubbo interface has been added with ShenYu Gateway successfully.Pls refer to `shenyu-test-dubbo` project.

 ### Dubbo user request and parameter explanation.

 * communicate with dubbo service through Http transport protocol.
-* shenyu gateway need a route prefix which configured when accessing the project.
+* ShenYu Gateway need a route prefix which configured when accessing the project.

 ```yaml
 # for example: you have an order service and it has a interface, his registry address: /order/test/save